Chrysthy/academic-exercises/README.md

 ## 💎 Skills

 - Productivity and Organization;
-- Techniques and Tools for Projects
+- Techniques and Tools for Projects;
+- Soft Skills

 <br>